 Enjoy nonstop panoramas and a hearty workout on this 13-mile (one-way) trek between Glacier Point and Tunnel View on Wawona Road.
 Take in vistas of Taft, Dewey, Crocker, and Stanford Points along the way.
-Hike down to your shuttle car at Tunnel View parking lot to avoid climbing the 3,700 feet back up (Pohono Trailhead at Glacier Point parking lot; no shuttle stop).
+Hike down to your shuttle car at Tunnel View parking lot to avoid climbing the 3,700 feet back up to the Pohono Trailhead at Glacier Point.

 2. Taft Point and the Fissures

 Reach Taft Point by strolling just over 1 mile through forest and wildflower-filled meadows.
 This viewpoint on the south rim of Yosemite Valley rivals that from Glacier Point, but is much less crowded.
 Marvel (and step carefully) at the Fissures.
 These deep cracks along the trail cut into cliff tops, and a few drop all the way to the Valley floor (Sentinel Dome Trailhead on Glacier Point Road; no shuttle stop).

 Hike just over 5 miles (one-way) to the top of this Yosemite icon.
 From the bald summit, soak up expansive views of Yosemite Valley and the sheer face of Half Dome.
 Take a quarter-mile detour to Indian Rock, the park’s only known rock arch (Porcupine Creek trailhead on Tioga Road; no shuttle stop).